emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/badge-hardware.md

 ## Version

-You can use the `ota` package to obtain the insntalled TildagonOS version:
+You can use the `ota` package to obtain the installed TildagonOS version:

 ### Usage

-To use the buttons:

 1. Import the `ota` package: